Auburn Tigers Logo

 Auburn Tigers Logo History

 The sports teams of Auburn University have always been known as the Tigers.
-They have been called that way since 1892 when the educational institution first participated in inter-university football competitions.
+They have been called that way since 1892, when the educational institution first participated in inter-university football competitions.
 This is their only official nickname.
 It is believed to have been inspired by the poem “The Deserted Village” by the English poet and playwright Oliver Goldsmith, published in 1770.
 It says in line 355: “Where crouching tigers wait for their happy prey.”
-The team’s name was reflected in their old logo, which featured the head of a cartoon tiger.
-But then the design changed, giving way to the original orange and blue monogram of the letters “AU.”
+The team’s name was reflected in their old logo, which featured a cartoon tiger’s head.
+But then the design changed, giving way to the original orange-and-blue monogram of the letters “AU.”

 1957 – 1970